Pagawa/SmartSubstr/README.md

 Contributing
 ---------

-All any issues or pull requests must be submitted through GitHub.
+All issues or pull requests must be submitted through GitHub.

 * To report an issue or a feature request, please use [GitHub Issues](https://github.com/Pagawa/SmartSubstr/issues).
 * To make a pull request, please create a new branch for each feature or issue.